Hazardous Substance Exposure Claims

-To find out if you are eligible to pursue a claim, contact our solicitors today for a free case assessment.
-We can let you know within minutes if you are entitled to compensation, as well as answer any questions or concerns you may have about the process.
+To find out if you are eligible to pursue a claim, contact a solicitor today for a free case assessment.
+They can let you know within minutes if you are entitled to compensation, as well as answer any questions or concerns you may have about the process.

 What substances are hazardous to health?

 Many different types of substances can have a detrimental impact on a person’s health and they can be found in a range of work environments.
-Our solicitors are experienced in processing claims of varying severity and for a host of different substance exposure.
-Some of the most common hazardous substances that we process compensation claims for include injury caused by:
+Solicitors are experienced in processing claims of varying severity and for a host of different substance exposure.
+Some of the most common hazardous substances that they process compensation claims for include injury caused by: